ukmihiran/dga_detection_deep_learning/README.md

 # Required python libaries
-### Create new conda envoiroment or use existing env to install bellow libraies
+### Create a new conda envoiroment or use existing env to install bellow libraries
 ~~~bash

 tensorflow